How to Deal with Bed Bugs in Your Apartment [2024]

 If you can't find another bed bug after a thorough search of your room, don't see any black droppings, and have not developed any red, itchy welts, then it's not likely that you’re dealing with a bed bug infestation.
 However, it's important to check for them routinely.

-What to Do if you Find Bed Bugs in your Apartment
+What to Do If You Find Bed Bugs in Your Apartment

 If you're a tenant that has recently found out that you have bed bugs, the first thing that runs through your head is likely panic.
 What do you do if you find bed bugs in your apartment?
 The most important thing is to stay calm.